ghi-electronics/Docs/software/tinyclr/getting-started.md

 6. Click the `+` button to add a new Package source.
 ![Add Package Source](images/AddPackageSource.jpg)

-7. Select the location where the NuGet packages are stored locally, by pressing the `...` button.
+7. Select the location where the NuGet packages are stored locally by pressing the `...` button.
 ![Choose Local NuGet Package Folder](images/ChooseLocalNuGetPackageFolder.jpg)

 8. After Selecting the local folder where the downloaded NuGet packages are, you can select the `Installed` Tab to view the installed NuGet Packages.